sandbochs/local_message/README.md

 ## Todo

-- Encapsulate classes as a module, LocalMessage
-- Write specs (Half TDD'd...)
 - Markup with Rdoc
 - Add messaging list functionality to send messages to multiple users
 - Add a command to list all registered usernames & messaging lists
 - Add exception handling to the router
-- Add ability to turn console logging on or off for router and client
+- Add ability to turn console logging on or off for router

 ## Usage